Egemendokkodo/movie-app-react/README.md

 * Satisfying and Modern UI
 * A collection of very nice UX features like hover inspection on movie, featured movies, sliders etc..
 * Detailed movie search.
 With this option, you can cherry-pick the movie you desire.
-* Apply labels and assignees
-* Review and merge pull requests
-* Create new issues
-* Star, watch and fork repositories
-* Control your unread and participating notifications
-* Easily search for any user or repository

 ## Screenshots
 ![8](https://github.com/user-attachments/assets/c01e14df-0e29-4a76-9005-41e6ab679bee)